And forget not that the earth delights to feel your bare feet

 Sue of Memories Remade LLC in Pleasant Hill, Iowa handmakes these fabulous shampoo bars for us!
 They leave our hair soft, shiny, and with far more body that commercial shampoos, and we never ever need conditioner.

-Available in 3 varieties - Chamomile and Citrus (great for blondes), Rosemary and Lavender (good for everyone, but especially brunettes), and Red Rose and Lemon Balm (for redheads or people with slightly oily scalp).
-8 fl. oz.
+Available in 2 varieties - Chamomile and Citrus (great for blondes), Rosemary and Lavender (good for everyone, but especially brunettes).

 Conditioning Hair Oil